Why Debris Field Ratings Matter on Spore Trap Reports

 • moderate debris and moderate spores

 The relationship is not that debris creates mold.
-The issue is that more debris can make it harder to see the spores that are already there.
+The issue is that more debris can make it harder to collect and see the spores that are there.

 Can a sample have low debris but very high mold counts?